 In this integrated knowledge transition model, participants are active members and decision-makers.
-A council consisting of 15 parents meets three times a year to provide feedback on methods, study approaches and information awareness. - Megan Swim recent Health Canada report A identified a need for research that improves cooking and food preparation skills of Canadian families.
+A council consisting of 15 parents meets three times a year to provide feedback on methods, study approaches and information awareness. -Megan Swim

 This research is funded by the OMAFRA-U of G Agreement.
 Additional funding is provided by the U of G's Better Planet Project's Health for Life Initative, Canadian Institutes of Health research and Canada Foundation for Innovation.